 Finally, it is our firm belief that any IOC that values life, liberty, freedom, and fundamental human rights of others, especially people living in and around mines and rigs; any IOC with genuinely concern for living things, creatures, and the environment in and around its facilities; any IOC that values peaceful investment climate inherent in cordial business relationship with local communities, should not prevaricate on these issues and the solutions proffered.

 Therefore, we strongly hold that the number one problem facing multinationals in the extractive sector, especially in developing countries, Niger Delta in particular, is a failure of corporate responsibility.
-In addition, host nation should hold IOCs liable for any financial loss resulting from declaration of force majeure unconnected with natural disaster, or unforeseeable catastrophic occurrences.
+In addition, the host nation should hold IOCs liable for any financial loss resulting from the declaration of force majeure unconnected with natural disaster or unforeseeable catastrophic occurrences.
 Also, we firmly believe that the health and environmental hazards prevalent in the oil producing areas and Niger Delta in particular, are preventable, and the economic deprivations and financial losses inherent in oil spillage and pollution are compensable.
-And that host nations and communities should demand for punitive damages where catastrophic occurrences are foreseeable, egregious, and preventable.
+And that host nations and communities should demand punitive damages where catastrophic occurrences are foreseeable, egregious, and preventable.

 Therefore, we strongly hold that the number one problem facing multinationals in the extractive sector, especially in developing countries, Niger Delta in particular, is a failure of corporate responsibility.
-In addition, host nation should hold IOCs liable for any financial loss resulting from declaration of force majeure unconnected with natural disaster, or unforeseeable catastrophic occurrences.
+In addition, the host nation should hold IOCs liable for any financial loss resulting from the declaration of force majeure unconnected with natural disaster or unforeseeable catastrophic occurrences.
 Also, we firmly believe that the health and environmental hazards prevalent in the oil producing areas and Niger Delta in particular, are preventable, and the economic deprivations and financial losses inherent in oil spillage and pollution are compensable.
-And that host nations and communities should demand for punitive damages where catastrophic occurrences are foreseeable, egregious, and preventable.
+And that host nations and communities should demand punitive damages where catastrophic occurrences are foreseeable, egregious, and preventable.

 December, 2011

-In light of the foregoing, the call for integration of human rights, human development, and sustainable development initiatives within the framework of every investment agreement, shouldn't be seen as just another intellectual exercise.
+In light of the foregoing, the call for integration of human rights, human development, and sustainable development initiatives within the framework of every investment agreement shouldn't be seen as just another intellectual exercise.
 It must be encouraged in order to ensure peaceful co-existence between every IOC and local communities.
-Given the scale of nationalization of foreign investments by host governments in the past decades, foreign investors and their negotiators must be circumspect of undue advantages and the often weak bargaining power of host nations during negotiation process.
+Given the scale of nationalisation of foreign investments by host governments in the past decades, foreign investors and their negotiators must be circumspect of undue advantages and the often weak bargaining power of host nations during the negotiation process.

 Thank you.